hughpyle/ASR33/cups/README.md

 ![screenshot](../pix/osx-printers.jpg)

-Here's how to configure a Raspberry Pi to share the teletype as a networked printer, using CUPS.
+Here's how to configure a Raspberry Pi to share the teletype as a networked printer, using [CUPS](https://en.wikipedia.org/wiki/CUPS).

 This assumes the hardware configuration such as [this](../rpi/) where the teletype is a USB serial device on the Raspberry Pi host.

+Having a print spool for the Teletype is nice if you want to print from the laptop, but also because it's a message queue.
+The print queue can take things from online services, like twitter and the news and SMS, who knows, WhatsApp or something.
+But the printing should happen in background, only when the operator isn't in the middle of something else.

 ## TODO